-Did you know that you can cut costs for joining the National Trust and Kew Royal Botanic Gardens by opting for memberships at their Scottish partners?
-Thanks to a reciprocal agreement, you can pay to join a sister organisation north of the border and slash your membership costs by as much as half – and it’s completely legitimate.
+Did you know that you can cut also cut the cost of joining Kew Royal Botanic Gardens by opting for membership at their Scottish partners?
+Thanks to a reciprocal agreement, you can pay to join the sister organisation north of the border and cut your membership costs – and it’s all completely legitimate.

 How to cut your household expenses.

-Activities to do with your granchildren.
+Activities to do with your grandchildren.

 Search for online deals

-4 Look at cashback websites
+Look at cashback websites

 You can also cut costs on annual memberships by buying through a cashback website such as Quidco or TopCashback.
 The concept behind these websites is simple: each will pay a cash reward when you visit one of their retail partners via the site.
 All you do is sign up and provide your bank details.